Gold Coins

 Do I have to pay taxes on my gold coin purchases?

 You may need to pay taxes on gold coin purchases and sales.
 Some investment gold coins are exempt from VAT, but coins valued over $10,000 must be declared to U.S. Customs.
 Capital gains tax may apply when selling, and if it happens within a year, ordinary income tax could be due.
+Additional charges such as tax by state may also apply, depending on where the transaction occurs.
 Failure to report sales to the IRS can result in penalties or criminal charges.
 Holding them for over a year can help minimize taxes.

 How does SD Bullion ship gold coins?